 17. Annual tax liability: groups

-(1A) In this section —

-Australian taxable wages means WA taxable wages and interstate taxable wages.
+[(1A) deleted]

 (1) The amount of pay-roll tax payable by a group for an assessment year is to be worked out in accordance with subsection (2) if at all times during the assessment year there is at least one member of the group who pays or is liable to pay Australian taxable wages as a group member, whether or not any member of the group pays or is liable to pay Australian taxable wages as a group member throughout the whole assessment year.

 (2) The amount of pay-roll tax payable by the group for the assessment year is —